ACT I: THE FIRE WITHIN

 "This is for you too."
-Vanessa handed him a finely crafted short-sword, encased in an elaborate sheath, that she had crafted herself.
+Vanessa handed him a finely crafted short-sword that was encased in an elaborate sheath, that she herself had crafted.
 Unlike Billi, she didn't look the part of her profession one bit but she was actually one of the most sought after blacksmiths this region had to offer.

 The thought of where the blade came from sent chills down his spine.
 Ryu had bad memories in those mines which he cared not to relive.
 He shrugged the thoughts off and thanked Vanessa and Eljhin for their gifts and Esma followed suit.

 "It's not really a gift, but these are your things."
 His grandmother tossed him a pack filled with some of his clothes, a tunic and boots that would be better suited for travel than the sandals that he now wore.
 "I found these in the wreckage before the spell your sister had cast on you had ended."

 He quickly got changed, showing no shame in doing so in public, yet the others still looked away out of respect.
 The outfit Esma had found was one of Ryu's favorites; a white tunic with gold fringe at the ends of its short sleeves and the base of the tunic itself, which covered him halfway down his thighs.

 Inside the bag he also found a gold belt, to which he attached his new swords sheath after putting it on.
 He also found his favorite red cloak inside, which he wrapped around his neck so that it draped over his back.

 He looked ready to go, physically at least, but emotionally was another story.
 He stared deep into his ancestor's eyes, looking for her approval.